kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ### Creating a Collection Object

 * Collection objects are described using either MARC or MODS metadata.
 If a MARC record already exists in WorkFlows, enhance the record as recommended and create a collection from the catKey.
-MARC metadata are transformed to MODS during creation.
+MARC metadata are transformed to MODS during collection object creation.

-* If no MARC record exists, create the collection using a title and description.
+* If no MARC record exists, create a MODS record for the collection using a title and description.
 Update the MODS after the object has accessioned.

 * A Digital Repository Unique Identifier (DRUID) will be created for the collection.